-On Saturday March 29th at 8:30pm, millions of people across the world are switching off lights for one hour - to celebrate their commitment to the planet.
-This year, you can do more.
+On Saturday 29 March 2014 at 8:30pm, millions of people across the world switched lights off for one hour - to celebrate their commitment to the planet.
+Now, go beyond one hour.

 Have questions?
 Visit our FAQs.